 17. Be pickier.

 You don’t have to go 100% vegan for the environment, but think about eating less meat and dairy, and more vegetables.
-Try new things, and seek out meatless recipes like these from my years in Italy.
+Try new things!

 Upgrade to one that invests your money in something better.
-(I moved to this climate-focused bank in 2022 – and they outstanding customer service and an amazing 4.46% interest rate checking account!
+(I moved to this climate-focused bank in 2022.
+They have outstanding customer service and a 4.21% interest rate savings account – pretty amazing for 2026!
 The bank is based in Florida, but can open accounts for residents of other states.)

-Other great options include Aspiration (a national option that offers credit cards and lots of benefits), Beneficial State Bank in Oregon, Mascoma Bank in New England, and Amalgamated Bank.)
+Other great options include Green Fi (a national option that offers credit cards and lots of benefits), Beneficial State Bank in Oregon, Mascoma Bank in New England, and Amalgamated Bank.)

 You can probably replace at least some of your disposable products with these period underwear (which are also used for light bladder leaks), or try a menstrual cup or disk.
 Remember – it doesn’t have to be all or nothing, or all right now.
 But over time I’ve used these products to transition to 100% reusables.